 This luxurious rock art-oriented tour introduces visitors to some of the finest, most well-preserved rock art sites accessible to the public.

-Guests are met on arrival at O R Tambo International in Johannesburg by the African Sky guide for their South Africa Rock Art tour.
+Guests are met on arrival at O.R.
+Tambo International in Johannesburg by an African Sky guide.
 We then travel southeast via the N3 highway, passing through the vast tracts of farmland of the Free State before crossing over into KwaZulu-Natal shortly after Harrismith.
 The surrounding landscape rises gradually along the route as the Drakensberg mountain range begins to appear in the west.
 We arrive at our overnight accommodation on a farm just outside the tidy Midlands Meander town of Mooi River (‘beautiful river’) in the late afternoon.